Re-positioning Buildings through *freaking* Great Design.

 As a firm that helps developers reposition properties, our job is so much better when the developer understands the rewards of great design -- both brand and architecture.

-Corrigan Station, Creamery and soon, The Star by Vince Bryant and 3D Development
+Corrigan Station, Creamery and soon, Grand Place by Vince Bryant and 3D Development

 When we looked at offices all across the city, there was no other design where we had the same visceral reaction -- we've got to be here.
-Similar to Karbank, Vince's commitment to high design and trying ideas that have not been done before make his buildings stand out from the rest.
+Vince's commitment to high design and trying ideas that have not been done before make his buildings stand out from the rest.
 Again, high occupancy at high lease rates.
+And in today's reality of COVID-19, Vince is adopting new design ideas and wellness components we collectively believe will be part of the norm going forward.

 Board of Trade / Populous and AREA Building, by Platform and Populous

 For a corner that had a lot of potential, it wasn't really unlocked until recently.
 The Plaza Library and the retail shops on the east side of the road were a great start, but it was Populous' design and AREA's leasing and management that really created the newfound energy, morning, noon and night.
-Elly's breakfast, yoga, Stock Hill and great interior public spaces.
+New restaurants, yoga, Stock Hill and great interior public spaces.

 These are just some of the most obvious examples, but we're seeing it in retail, in residential, in non-profits.
 The leaders who are investing in high design standards are able to command above-market rents, retain quality tenants and establish the new standard for KC development.